 The biggest dragons dine deep, according to Carino.
 “We find the nicer lings on the outside, on structure spots in 280 to 360 feet,” he says.
 However, Carino stays adaptable, sometimes finding fish as shallow as 150 feet.

 Capt.
 David Bacon, who specializes in fishing charters to California’s Channel Islands, believes that depth is a relative concept, particularly as you move up the coast.
 Fishing aboard his Santa Barbara-based WaveWalker charter boat, Bacon’s clients have caught lings up to 40 pounds in much shallower waters.

 “The best depths at Santa Cruz and Santa Rosa islands are 180 to 360 feet,” he says.
 “Yet around the outermost island of San Miguel, we often find lings in less than 100 feet.”

 Before you can slay a dragon, you need to find its lair.
 With lingcod, that means structure — rocks and wrecks.
 While skippers like Bacon and Carino are loathe to reveal hot spots, both offered guidance to boating anglers.

 First step is research.
-There are a number of books and detailed maps available (see end of article) with coordinates for many structure spots along the coast, as well as around Southern California’s offshore islands.
+There are a number of books and detailed maps available with coordinates for many structure spots along the coast, as well as around Southern California’s offshore islands.

 Second step is fieldwork.
 Explore with your fish finder and GPS, using the coordinates as reference points.
-Yet don’t hesitate to expand your search, particularly during California’s lobster season (October to March).
+Yet don’t hesitate to expand your search, particularly during California’s lobster season.
 Some of the prime deepwater lobster spots are also lingcod lairs.
 Search with sonar around the lobster pot buoys.

 Bacon believes the prime feeding positions on any reef or rocky ledge are along the drop-offs — shadowy caves and cuts where lingcod hide in ambush amid anemones, urchins and gorgonian coral, waiting for current to sweep prey within striking range.